 Lightbulb moment: Instagram WANTS you to be using the app as much as possible.
 If you post seven days a week, there is a higher chance that your account will be more ‘favoured’ by the powers that be when it comes to the Instagram algorithm.

-If you post on the app, spend time engaging with others (more on this later), and generally increase your use of Instagram, then you stand a bigger chance of being seen, and getting more followers.
-Therefore, posting more regularly is one of the best ways to accelerate your Instagram growth and being on your way to getting 10000 Instagram followers.
+When you post, spend time engaging with others (more on this later), and generally increase your use of Instagram.
+You will stand a better chance of being seen and getting more followers.
+Posting more regularly is one of the best ways to accelerate your Instagram growth and help you on your way to getting 10000 Instagram followers.

 2: We Spent More Time Editing Each Photo